 A Spontaneous Worldwide Sharing of Spiritual Experiences

 THIS website came into being with a momentum all its own.
-It began with the email sharing of personal spiritual experiences between a very few friends – mostly, but not entirely, members of Subud – and developed into a regular newsletter now reaching about 2,000 people all over the world.
-It continues right up to the time of this writing (May 2013) and looks set to do so into the future.
+It began with the email sharing of personal spiritual experiences between a very few friends – mostly, but not entirely, members of Subud – and developed into a regular newsletter now reaching more than 1,500 people all over the world.
+It continues right up to the time of this writing (December 2013) and looks set to do so into the future.
 God willing, for as long as they keep coming in, it is my intention to maintain the email circulation of new stories every other weekend and to add them to this site shortly thereafter.

 The consensus is that these postings, with the exception of artists and published authors, will generally be on an anonymous basis, and I hope you may be moved to contribute your own story to firstname.lastname@example.org.
 The feedback has been wonderfully encouraging.